 The former world champion driver, Jackie Stewart, holds the pole position for Sunday's (8 October) 200-mile (320 kilometre) United States Grand Prix.

-The former world champion driver, Jackie Stewart, holds the pole position for Sunday's (8 October) 200-mile (320 kilometre) United States Grand Prix.
+Background: The former world champion driver, Jackie Stewart, holds the pole position for Sunday's (8 October) 200-mile (320 kilometre) United States Grand Prix.
 The race has 32 starters.

 Stewart's time in the trials was 1 minute, 40.481 seconds at a shattering 120.991 miles per hour.
 (192kmh).
 He clocked the fast time in the same Tyrrell Ford that won him the Canadian Grand Prix.